-Baked sausage and vegetables WITH gravy, all made in one pan!
+A Sausage Bake and Vegetables WITH Gravy, all made in one pan!
 Yes, that’s right – even the GRAVY is made in the same pan while it’s baking!

 I have a rule about sausages.
-Pan fried sausages for dinner must be accompanied with gravy.
+Pan fried sausages for dinner must always be accompanied with gravy (Psst – here’s my Sausages and Gravy recipe, made the traditional way on the stove. 🙂 ).
 So I’ve made a sausage, veggie and gravy dinner super easy by making it all in one pan.
 Yes, you heard me right.
-This is all made in ONE PAN.
+This Sausage Bake is all made in ONE PAN.
 YES those golden brown sausages and roasted vegetables are sitting on a pool of gravy that was cooked right in the oven along with them!!

 - 2 tbsp olive oil